Local Gaussian process approximation for large computer experiments: Global emulation on a dense design

 MLE calculations in Step 3 proceed via Newton-like methods as described in Section \ref{sec:update}.
 We take $\theta_x$ for initialization, which may be $\theta_0$ in the first stage or a possibly smoothed $\hat{\theta}_n(x)$ in later stages.
 Convergence is very fast in the latter case (1--4 iterations) as we illustrate below.
 The former can require about twice as many iterations depending on $\theta_0$, however this can be reduced if nearby $\hat{\theta}_n(x')$ can be used for initialization instead.
 As a share of the computational cost of the entire local design scheme, the burden of finding local MLEs is dwarfed by the MSPE calculations when $N\gg n$.
 So reducing the number of Newton steps may not be a primary concern in practice.

 The smoothing suggestion in Step 4 stems from both pragmatic and modeling considerations.
 GP likelihood surfaces can be multimodal so the Newton method is not guaranteed to find a global mode.
 Smoothing can offer some protection against rapid mode-switching in local estimators.
 On the modeling end, it is sensible to posit {\em a priori} that the correlation parameters be constrained somewhat to vary slowly across the input space.
-As we illustrate below, a simple neighborhood scheme leads to nice (smooth) visualizations of spatially varying lengthscale parameters.
 However, we find that this step is not absolutely necessary to obtain good prediction results, though it may aid in convergence of the two-stage scheme.